groundtruth/PoziMobile/README.md

 is maintained.

+## To do

+* Refactor `Syncher` and friends so that:
+  - `Syncher` maintains its status info which is relevant to the interface.
+  - `Syncher` does not know about the `Main` page.
+  - the `Main` page can ask the `Syncher` for its status.
+  - the `Syncher` can fire an event about a status change which the `Main` page may listen for.

 ## Run the unit tests

 We are using Jasmine for unit testing, but have set it up to run from the